calaldees/teachingWorkshops/teacherEducation/behaviour.md

 * Rescue of the hedgehog

-Task
+Task: Spotlight: Putting it all together
 ----

 TASK:
 Using content/ideas from this session.
-In groups of 3.
+In Groups of 3:
 * List one of your misbehaviours
 * Invite other members of the group to suggest courses of action
 * Discuss